lvanderveekens/dotfiles/README.md

 # Vimrc
 This repository has only one purpose, to share a vim terminal configuration between multiple machines and perhaps to serve as an example config for others.
+This repo represents my ~/.vim directory together with the config file.

 I used [pathogen](https://github.com/tpope/vim-pathogen) as a plugin manager.